Ianokane1/Vim-Vigor/README.md

     def update_total(self):
         """
-        Update the grand total each time a line item is added, accounting for delivery costs
+        Update the total each time a line item is added, accounting for delivery costs
         """
         self.order_total = self.lineitems.aggregate(